 FORT LAUDERDALE – A Broward County man alleges he was not paid a minimum wage while working at a car wash.

-2016.
+According to the complaint, the plaintiff worked for the defendants from March 2015 to December 2016.
 He alleges he worked more than 40 hours per week, and for a period of time worked for 70 hours each week.

 U.S. District Court for the Southern District of Florida, Fort Lauderdale Division Case number 0:17-cv-60577